Mel winning in Harlow in 1967 in 2:18:25 – his first marathon.

 Winning the Scottish Junior Championship in 1963

-At the end of my first year in Aberdeen Grammar School in June 1961, I fought a slow but dogged way through the Heats and into the Final of the Junior 880 yards before finishing eighth (and dead last).
+At the end of my first year in Aberdeen Grammar School in June 1961, on Rubislaw grass track I fought a slow but dogged way through the Heats and into the Final of the Junior 880 yards before finishing eighth (and dead last).
 From another planet was a tall, thin, dynamic 6th year boy who dominated the opposition to win the prestigious Senior One Mile title.
-That heroic figure was Mel Edwards who lived only a few hundred yards from my house.
-By the time, as Grammar Mile winner in my time, I started Aberdeen University, Mel had been and gone, leaving behind a a fine athletic reputation a track and cross country.
+That heroic figure was Mel Edwards who lived only a few hundred yards from my house, so I often walked up to see him or chat to his parents Joy and Freddy.
+By the time, as Grammar Mile winner too, I started Aberdeen University, Mel had graduated and gone, leaving behind a fine athletic reputation on the track and over cross country.
 Towards the end of my first year, in summer 1967, I remember thinking myself fit enough to join him for a late afternoon five mile training run from King’s College round the Links Golf Course.
 While I panted, speechless, and strained to keep up, Mel kept on talking, praising, encouraging – and this was my only session of the day while it was Mel’s fourth!
 It was his marathon racing period!

 We all knew he trained like a madman, running endless mileage including 60 x 220 Zatopek-style.
 An extremely fine racer but an Olympic champion trainer.
 We all believed that he ought to rest a bit more – (partly because of jealousy – there was no way we could contemplate dedicating ourselves to training as hard as he did) Eventually he got ‘injured’ and had to give up road running.
 So what did he do?
 Years and years of hill racing!
 No one understood how his legs could cope with bashing up mountains and zooming down them while he said he was unable to cope with flat tarmac!

-Much later, in 2004, after we had both won age group medals in a particularly gruelling Scottish Vets Cross Country Championships over a horribly hilly course in Cupar, and we were slumped and totally knackered in the gym, we agreed that the ability to keep going when knackered was important!
+Much later, in 2004, after we had both won age group medals in a particularly gruelling Scottish Vets Cross Country Championships over a horribly hilly course in Cupar, and were slumped, extremely tired, in the gym, we agreed that the ability to keep going when knackered was important!

 Mel with son Myles

-But Mel Edwards will be remembered by a vast number of people when other runners are long forgotten.
+Mel Edwards will be remembered by a vast number of people when other runners are long forgotten.
 His dedication has given so much to the sport – by organising races, coaching, dispensing training advice to joggers and fellow international athletes, inspiring youngsters and writing articles.
 Yet his personality has the lasting impact.
-Fitness, determination and a constantly positive attitude saw him overcome a serious illness.
+Fitness, determination and a constantly positive attitude saw him cope with a serious illness for thirteen tough years.
 Hospital visitors left believing they must be ill because Mel certainly didn’t seem to be!
-All the time, Mel is incredibly enthusiastic, supportive and motivating.
-Even when I shaved a few seconds off his vets record for the Scolty Hill Race he was more congratulatory than miffed.
-Read below his own account of and amazing career.
-The man is an Aberdeen legend.
-Undoubtedly he should be Meldrum Barclay Edwards, MBE.
+When I visited him, we laughed our way through my collection of Alf Tupper – The Tough of the Track – photocopies.